nattkorat/khmer-license-plate-recognition/README.md

 You can install all dependencie on you local machine, but to avoid the conflic with other project dependencies you should create a virtual environment.

+To create virtaul environment, in the terminal run the command:

+        python -m venv .venv

+After created the virtault enviroment, you need to activate it by run the command:

+- in Windows:

+         .venv/Scripts/activate

+- in Linux/Mac:

+        source .venv/bin/activate

-On your terminal install the dependencies from requirements.txt
+After activation the virtual environment, on your terminal install the dependencies from requirements.txt

         pip install -r requirements.txt